02 — The UI Challenge

 The Problem

 The gear system worked.
 Gear dropped, stats applied, relics boosted.
-But there was no way to see any of it.
-No inventory screen.
-No equip interface.
+There was no way to see any of it.
+No inventory.
+No equip screen.
 No merchant.
-No way to interact with the systems I’d designed.
+No way to touch what I’d built.

-FireRed has exactly one UI paradigm: blue gradient backgrounds, yellow header text, bordered windows.
+FireRed has one UI paradigm: blue gradient backgrounds, yellow header text, bordered windows.
 Every menu looks the same — Bag, PC, Pokédex, party screen.
-It’s consistent and charming.
-It is also the only pattern the game’s code knows how to draw.
+Consistent.
+Charming.
+And the only pattern the game’s code knows how to draw.

 1. Gear UI — equip gear from the party menu